-When asked what the next ten years hold for Nova, Mr Forrest added:
+When asked what the next decade holds for Nova, Mr Forrest added:

 “We are very excited about the future.
 The global potential for this untapped, abundant and valuable source of renewable energy is enormous.
 We are driving down costs and branching into new markets to make tidal energy mainstream.
 By 2030, tidal energy will be cheaper than nuclear power and fossil fuels, providing cleaner and sustainable energy for coastal communities around the world.”

 Nova’s tidal array in Shetland is part of EnFAIT (Enabling Future Arrays in Tidal) – a flagship project funded by the European Union’s Horizon 2020 Research and Innovation Programme.
 The first half of the 5-year project has been focused on learning from the three existing turbines in the Shetland Tidal Array and proving the reliability of the technology.
 The next stage of the project is focused on installing the direct drive turbines to demonstrate the rapidly falling cost of tidal energy.

 Matthijs Soede, policy officer at the European Commission, said: